slickstream/docs/highligher/README.md

 ### window.$highlight

-When the highligher script is loaded, it created a global `window.$highlight` function.
+When the highlighter script is loaded, it created a global `window.$highlight` function.
 This function takes in two arguments

 **window.$highlight(selector: string, timeout?: number)**